bernatguillen/TheoreticalEcology/index.md

 Note that $\bar{W} = pW_A + qW_a$.

-What is the gene frequency after selection? ^[Idea: relative fitness of receiving allele A from parent affects new frequency]
+What is the gene frequency after selection? [^Idea: relative fitness of receiving allele A from parent affects new frequency]

 $$p'=P[\to A] = \frac{1\cdot p^2 W_{AA} + 0.5 \cdot 2pqW_{Aa} + 0 \cdot q^2W_{aa}}{\bar{W}} = p\cdot \frac{pW_{AA} + qW_{Aa}}{\bar{W}} = p\cdot \frac{W_A}{\bar{W}}$$